-In the short segment “Growing up” by Leah Goldberg that appears in the Israeli section of the Jewish anthology Feast of Leviathan, the narrator marvels at the rapid maturing of her young friend who now, at age seventeen and a half, has become a soldier; the text simulates the mythic Sabra character, and it is worthwhile to quotes several of its last sentences:
+In the short segment “Growing up” by Leah Goldberg that appears in the Israeli section of the Jewish anthology Feast of Leviathan, the narrator marvels at the rapid maturing of her young friend who now, at age seventeen and a half, has become a soldier; the text simulates the mythic Sabra character, and it is worth quoting some of its final lines in full:

 He answers our questions unwillingly, with minimum words, in a way devoid of emotion.
 He knows all types of weapons well.
 ‘But I have never hit anybody.’
 And after a long pause, ‘Thank god.’
 Soon he will get up and leave, soon his mother’s merry look will sadden, soon I will begin talking in his absence on the usual topic: our young people...